 There are a lot of roots and rocks to be concerned about but High School groups from around the state run these trails for High Altitude Camps.

-The trail starts at the Devil's Postpile Ranger station.
-Follow the signed Devil's Postpile trail for 0.25 miles until you come to a junction.
-Turn right, follow the sign for Minaret Falls and cross a bridge.
+The trail starts 0.25 miles from the Devil's Postpile Ranger station.
+Turn right at the junction, follow the sign for Minaret Falls and cross a bridge.
 Take in the view while you are on the bridge.
 To the north is a meadow, to the south, you can see the distinctive basalt columns formed millions of years ago.

 Continue past the bridge, at the next intersection, turn right and follow the sign towards Minaret Falls.
 You are now sharing the trail with the famous John Muir Trail (JMT)

 and the Pacific Crest Trail (PCT), which takes 20+ days and 5+ months to finish, respectively.
 So don't be shocked to see backpackers who look dirty and unshaven, they are on their way to accomplishing something great.

 The trail now begins a steady but steep climb.
 At the next four-way junction, about 0.8 miles, continue straight and follow the sign for Minaret Lake (PCT branches right towards Minaret Falls).
 After some rocky trail and a few short switchbacks, you'll arrive at an open area at around 1.6 miles.
 Take a quick detour from the trail to see Minaret Creek roaring down a small rocky gorge into Minaret Falls.

 Continue on, you'll come to the first of several creek crossings.
 There are no bridges on any of the crossings, so it could be tricky and dangerous in a high water year like 2017.
 Be prepared to get your shoes wet.